Many or all companies we feature compensate us. Compensation and editorial

 • Encourages shorter-term borrowing: Because variable rates can increase over time, they may encourage borrowers to repay their HELOCs sooner rather than later.
 This can be beneficial for banks because it reduces the risk associated with long-term lending.

-The typical APR is the prime rate (as published by The Wall Street Journal) plus a margin based on the borrower’s risk.
+The typical rate is the prime rate (published by The Wall Street Journal) plus a margin based on the borrower’s risk.
 Because the prime rate can change, HELOC rates often change—sending monthly payments up or down with them.

 If your HELOC has a variable rate, it’s essential to read the fine print.
-There should be a cap on how high your rate can go.
+Your rate should be capped at a certain amount.
 You should also ensure you have the funds to cover a higher payment should your rate rise.

 How do banks determine my line of credit?